atumat/Election-Management-System/README.md

 LEN	Returns the length of a string
 LOWER	Converts a string to lower-case
 LTRIM	Removes leading spaces from a string

+First, it prints the General Election Commission Rules